matiaspakua/tech.notes.io/pages/books/modern_software_engineering.md

 1. **Modularity and cohesion**: good design in software is really about the way in which we organize the code in the system that we create.
 2. <mark style="background: #FFF3A3A6;">**The primary goal of code is to communicate ideas to humans**</mark>.
-3. Context matters: one effective tool to drive this kind of decision making is domain driven design (DDD).
+3. **Context matters**: one effective tool to drive this kind of decision making is domain driven design (DDD).
 4. **High-Performance Software**: to achieve this, we need to do the maximum amount of work for the smallest number of instructions.
 5. **Link to coupling**: <mark style="background: #FFB86CA6;">Coupling</mark>: given two lines of code, A and B, they are coupled when B mush change behavior only because A changed. <mark style="background: #ADCCFFA6;">Cohesion</mark>: the are cohesive when change to A allows B to change so that both add new value.
 6. **Cost of poor cohesion**: there is a simple, subjective way to spot poor cohesion.
 If you have ever read a piece of code and thought "I don't know what this code does," it is probably because the cohesion is poor.